-3.15 As-Built Plans
+3.16 As-Built Plans

-- Provide a copy of the as-built plans in accordance with the Manual of Instruction for the Preparation of As-built Plans. - Provide a final copy of all electronic data as noted in section 3.4.1 and 3.4.2 which captures all changes to electronic data since the final plans submittal. - A complete as-built set of signing plans, including SignCAD copies of all layouts, shall be submitted to the SCDOT as directed by the Director of Traffic Engineering at the conclusion of the project. - The CONTRACTOR shall provide as-built plans to include: directional bore logs, conduit offsets every 500', GPS data of device locations, all service and pull boxes, power metering points, mid span and reel end splices (three complete sets).
-An electronic copy of all GPS data will be turned in at the same time as the as-built plans.
-Allocation drawing and Fiber Trak data entry will be furnished by the Department as part of the integration. - Provide As-Built "red-lined" signal plans to the District Signal Shop after the signal work is completed. - Provide as-built load rating(s), updated as needed, with as-built plans if there have been any changes to the bridge(s) that affect the load rating.
+- Provide a copy of the as-built plans in accordance with the Manual of Instruction for the Preparation of As-built Plans. - Provide a final copy of all electronic data as noted in section 3.4.1 and 3.4.2 which captures all changes to electronic data since the final plans submittal. - A complete as-built set of signing plans, including SignCAD copies of all layouts, shall be submitted to the SCDOT as directed by the Director of Traffic Engineering at the conclusion of the project. - Provide As-Built "red-lined" signal plans to the District Signal Shop after the signal work is completed. - Provide as-built load rating(s), updated as needed, with as-built plans if there have been any changes to the bridge(s) that affect the load rating.
 If no changes are made that affect the load rating(s), provide a certification signed by the engineer of record stating the original load rating(s) remain accurate for the bridge(s).